1) Consumer Digital Health Devices

 Voice technology application use is advancing in chronic pain management and elderly care.

 Voice technology of Vocera Smartbadge won the 2019 award for breakthrough healthcare technology.
-Physicians, nurses, and the entire healthcare team can receive and handle critical information instantly without the use of hands at the point of care.
+Physicians, nurses, and the entire healthcare team can instantly receive and handle critical information instantly without hands at the point of care.
 This device goes beyond voice and includes texting and accessing data without annoying alert and alarm noises.

 Alexa technology devices are new applications for connected health convenience.
 Medical professionals and patient interaction assist with post-surgery instructions, appointment updates, and other specialty health information.